 Beyond SEO: Winning Visibility in the Age of AEO and GEO

 As search technology evolves, digital visibility is no longer solely governed by search engine optimisation.
 We are entering an era shaped by two powerful trends: answer engine optimisation (AEO) and generative engine optimisation (GEO).
 These concepts redefine how content is discovered, cited and consumed.
 In this article, I explore what each of these terms means, why they matter, and how growth marketers can take full advantage of them to gain an edge in an increasingly competitive landscape.
-Drawing from my own client work, I also show how these methods are already creating real, measurable results.

 What is SEO, AEO, and GEO?

 Search engine optimisation (SEO) has long been the primary mechanism by which websites attract organic traffic.
 It encompasses everything from keyword research, technical optimisation and content strategy to backlink development and user experience.
-For a time, this holistic approach was enough to dominate digital visibility.
-However, the increasing reliance on artificial intelligence and the rise of new forms of search have challenged this model.

 Generative engine optimisation (GEO) is a newer evolution.
 It refers to optimising content for inclusion in the outputs of generative language models such as ChatGPT, Gemini and Claude.
 These systems do not rank or link content in the traditional sense.
 Instead, they synthesize responses based on a complex blend of context, relevance, clarity and consistency.
-To be visible in this new paradigm, content must be not only accurate, but exceptionally well structured and deeply informative.

 Why Traditional SEO is Losing Ground